fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 * Can we improve the learning curve for beginners in our code?

 {{< speaker_note >}}
-The first is:
+- The first is:
   - How can we speed up our workflow?
-- I mean, the iterations here the scientific process;
+  - I mean, the iterations here the scientific PROCESS;
-- But more specifically, the iterations here in the simulation cycle and the second second:
+  - But more specifically, How can we speed up the iterations here in the simulation cycle.

+- and the second point:
   - Can we improve the learning curve for beginners in our code?
   - And especially, how to help them to **code new** flow configurations, going beyond the benchmark cases.
 {{< /speaker_note >}}

 ---